Saturday, Sept. 19, 2020

 4 unrelated persons: MU, RM, RMX, RH, BT, BC, BMS, BR, DT, IS, IG, IM, IMS (30.6%)

 Council has indicated it will add occupancy limits to its agenda, setting up resident working groups and a public engagement process.
 More details will be discussed at the Oct.
-13 study session; 90 minutes has been reserved.
+13 A council meeting where members deep-dive into topics of community interest and city staff present r...; 90 minutes has been reserved.

 Previous attempts to address occupancy limits have been unsuccessful, including a recommendation from the Housing Advisory Board last year that was roundly rejected.
 Occupancy limits should be decided by voters, Weaver said at the time.